AppStateESS/phpwebsite/javascript/js_calendar/readme.txt

             If you are using the select feature, the 3 select boxes need to be suffixes with _month, _day, and _year.

-type      : either text or select.
+type      : either text, text_clock, select or select_clock.
 Defaults to text.